Stuart Damon: Career

 Despite the death of the character, Damon had remained on the show, playing the ghost of Alan Quartermaine, haunting his sister Tracy about forging Alan's will.
 He remained with the show until December 23, 2008, when Alan appeared to Monica on Christmas to tell her that he loved her.
 On September 18, 2009, Damon began appearing on As the World Turns as Janet and Teri Ciccone's "Uncle" Ralph Manzo, a businessman most likely involved with the mob.
-He left the series on October 30, 2009, but returned August 23-25, 2010.
+He left the series on October 30, 2009, but returned August 23–25, 2010.
 From March 19–25, 2010, Damon played the role of Governor Jim Ford on Days of Our Lives.

 Damon returned to General Hospital for two episodes (August 26, 2011, and August 29, 2011), in which Alan appears in a fantasy sequence of Monica's.
 He returned again in November 2012 as a ghost when son AJ was announced to be alive, after son Jason's disappearance.
 He appeared, along with Rick Webber (Chris Robinson) and Emily Quartermaine (Natalia Livingston), as a hallucination shared by Tracy and Monica, for the show's 50th anniversary episode, which aired on April 2, 2013.

 Personal life

 Damon married Deirdre Ann Ottewill, a former actress, singer, and dancer on March 12, 1961.
 They had two children, Christopher and Jennifer Zonis.

-Damon died of kidney failure on June 29, 2021, aged 84, at the Motion Picture & Television Fund retirement community in Los Angeles, where he had lived for seven years.
-Deirdre died on December 25, 2019, from Alzeimers.
+Stuart Damon died of kidney failure on June 29, 2021, aged 84, at the Motion Picture & Television Fund retirement community in Woodland Hills, Los Angeles, where he had lived for seven years.
+Deirdre Ottewill Damon died on December 25, 2019, from Alzheimer's disease.